HyperloopUPV-H8/software/CONTRIBUTING.md

 * Keep commits atomic.
 These are commits that change just one specific thing, allowing the app to be compiled before and after.
 * Don't extend a branch life time, try to merge changes as soon as possible.
 If there are a lot of changes create multiple PRs and do it progresively.
 * Keep PRs small.
 Of course there are exceptions to this and sometimes a PR will have more lines than others.
 * Document what you do, dedicate some time to write down the why and how of your changes.
-Documentation not that related to the code should be written to `software-docs`.
+Documentation not that related to the code should be written to the wiki.
 * Try to test the code.
 Prepare at least a primitive test to ensure it works, of course, it is better if tests are automatic, but in some cases, it is just easier to check by hand.

 ## 4. Open pull request